MakeSchool-Tutorials/Habitual-Swift4/P00-Getting-Started/content.md

 ---

 In this tutorial, you are going to make an iOS app that will help users track their daily habits.
-You will not be using any thirs party libraries to create this project, everything will be built in and provided by Apple already.
+You will not be using any third party libraries to create this project, everything will be built in and provided by Apple already.
 One of the biggest differences you will see with this app is the way that the views are structured.

 In many tutorials, you will be shown how to make all of your views inside of a storyboard file.
 You will not be using a storyboard in this project.
 Before you get freaked out by that, let me